idebtor/JoyJava/ComparableComparator.md

 In your class definition, alternatively, you may provide some different `Comparator` objects that already implemented `compare` methods as needed.

-The following code shows how it creates a static object called `tudentIDComparator` using an anonymous class that is implemented in Student class.
+The following code shows how it creates a static object called `studentIDComparator` using an anonymous class that is implemented in Student class.

 ```
 public class Student {